 I am a second-year PhD student at MIT EECS co-advised by Heng Li and Bonnie Berger.
-My research involves developing computational methods for analyzing biological sequencing data, and I am currently working on projects related to read alignment (with Victoria Popic) and genome assembly.
-I have also worked on methods for identifying somatic structural variation and analyzing ancient DNA.
+My research involves developing computational methods for processing and analyzing biological sequencing data, and I am currently working on genome assembly.
+I have also worked on methods for read alignment, somatic structural variation calling, and ancient DNA analysis.

 I was previously at UT Austin, where I majored in computer science, math, and English literature and received an MS in computational science (advised by Vagheesh Narasimhan).
 My other research experience also includes work in physical oceanography (with the UT Computational Research in Ice and Ocean Systems group) and in computational materials (through the UT Freshman Research Initiative).